onap/oom/docs/sections/oom_project_description.rst

   service impact
 - **Delete** - cleanup individual containers or entire deployments

-OOM supports a wide variety of Kubernetes private clouds - built with Rancher, Kubeadm or Cloudify - and public cloud infrastructures such as: Microsoft Azure, Amazon AWS, Google GCD, VMware VIO, and OpenStack.
+OOM supports a wide variety of Kubernetes private clouds - built with ClusterAPI, Kubespray - and public cloud infrastructures such as: Microsoft Azure, Amazon AWS, Google GCD, VMware VIO, and OpenStack.

 The OOM documentation is broken into four different areas each targeted at a